AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix-gs.md

 ## Client Console {#ClientConsoleoperatingsystems}

-:warning: The following operating systems and browsers are required to use Campaign Client Console.
+:warning: The following operating systems and browser are required to use Campaign Client Console.

 ### Operating systems